 Strategies Task Timeline Responsibility Improve staff awareness of disability and access issues and improve skills to provide good service to people with disability.
-Advise staff of minimum requirements Conduct a survey of all staff to determine training needs- completed August 2007 Reviewed 2013 ongoing CEO and EHO Improve the awareness of new staff and new Councilors about disability and access issues.
-Provide information and establish training in the induction for new staff and councillors October 2007 Reviewed 2013 ongoing CEO and EHO When required, Council will seek expert advice from the disability field on how to meet the access needs of people with disability.
-Keep an updated database on people who can be called upon to ask advice September 2007 and ongoing Reviewed 2013 ongoing Administration Officers
+August 2007 Reviewed 2013 ongoing CEO and EHO Improve the awareness of new staff and new Councilors about disability and access issues. • Provide information and establish training in the induction for new staff and councillors October 2007 Reviewed 2013 ongoing CEO and EHO When required, Council will seek expert advice from the disability field on how to meet the access needs of people with disability. • Keep an updated database on people who can be called upon to ask advice September 2007 and ongoing Reviewed 2013 ongoing Administration Officers